 Cover the bottom of the pot with potato slices.
 Then start with some rice, put some of the lentils on top and repeat until you have used up all the rice and lentils.
 Cover the pot and let cook for about 30 minutes on low heat.
 Flip the rice on a tray and serve with mast o chiar.

 If you want, you can decorate the rice with a delicious onion-almond-raisin-whatever.
-Slice one onion, roast the slices with some olive oil until they turn golden.
-Add some raisins and almond slices and roast for another 2 minutes.
+Slice or cube one onion, roast with some oil until they turn golden.
+Add some raisins , barberries and almond slices and roast for another 2 minutes.
 Serve with the rice.